 Business Class on Delta Booked Through Flying Blue

-If you can find flights to Europe through the Flying Blue program that are operated by Delta, you’ll avoid fuel surcharges.
+If you can find flights to Europe through the Flying Blue program that is operated by Delta, you’ll avoid fuel surcharges.
 If you book over the phone, you can also avoid fuel surcharges when traveling on Delta and when booking an open jaw.
 In fact, even a double open jaw is permitted for more flexibility (for example, flying from New York to Paris, and then from Amsterdam to Boston would price out as a round-trip AND you’d avoid fuel surcharges).

 The catch: It’s really hard to find Delta partner availability using Flying Blue points, and Flying Blue uses a variable award chart which can be very expensive.
 This may be difficult (but not impossible) when using Chase Ultimate Rewards points to get to Europe.